 This really is the most perfectly delicious and nutritious breakfast.
-It sounds super fancy and impossible to put together on those busy manic mornings (*read* Every.
-Single.
-Day), but since I am really not a morning person, I need a super speedy breakfast that requires minimal actual thinking to be done on my part.
-Cue these layered waffle sticks.
-I batch cook the waffles on the weekends and because they freeze so wonderfully, I just pop them in the toaster on a busy weekday morning and that is breakfast sorted for the whole family.
+It sounds super fancy and impossible to put together on those busy manic mornings but we promise we're here to help.
+Cue layered waffle sticks.
+We batch cook the waffles on the weekends and because they freeze so wonderfully, we just pop them in the toaster on a busy weekday morning and that is breakfast sorted for the whole family.

 For the Waffles